 Fortunately, there are a variety of ways you can prevent cramping.
 Douglas Casa, PhD, ATC, recommends starting with a simple warm-up.
 “By getting more blood flow to the muscles,” he explains, “you’re getting nutrients and oxygen in faster and waste out faster.”
 Here are some other expert-approved strategies for prevention and treatment.

-To be sure you’re consuming the right amount of fluids, measure your personal sweat rate, suggests Monique Ryan, MS, RD, author of Sports Nutrition for Endurance Athletes (VeloPress, 2007).
+To be sure you’re consuming the right amount of fluids, measure your personal sweat rate, suggests Monique Ryan, MS, RD, author of Sports Nutrition for Endurance Athletes).
 Simply weigh yourself immediately before and after a one-hour workout.
 The amount of weight you lost is known as your sweat rate.

 Ryan recommends consuming 20 to 24 ounces of fluid for every pound of weight lost to replace both sweat and urine losses.
 Take a drink break every 15 minutes, and if your workout lasts longer than an hour, she suggests drinking a sports drink.
 The salt helps replace electrolytes, and the carbs keep your muscles fueled.
-(For more, see “How to Hydrate” in the December 2007 archives.)
+(For more, see “How to Hydrate”.)

 Also be mindful of the weather’s effect, advises Bergeron.
 “In the cold, especially when you put on a lot of layers, you don’t realize you’re sweating,” he says.
 “Plus, if the air is dry, sweat is evaporated very quickly; you may be losing fluid and not recognizing it.”